Cleveland Clinic logo

 A baby born with tetralogy of Fallot has four issues in their heart that cause problems with getting oxygen to their body.

-Tetralogy of Fallot (ToF) is a condition in which a baby has four abnormalities in their heart at birth.
-These issues make it hard for your baby’s heart to send enough oxygen to their entire body.
-This matters because your body needs oxygen to function.
+Tetralogy of Fallot (ToF) is a rare type of congenital heart disease in which a baby has four defects in their heart at birth.
+These problems make it hard for your baby’s heart to send enough oxygen to their entire body.
+This matters because all the cells in a person’s body need oxygen to function.

 Advertisement